Mjvolk3/Zendron/README.md

 - `pod_path` - pod path for dendron import.
 Should not need to change.
 Will likely remove from configuration later so it doesn't get accidentally changed.
 - `zotero comment title` - IGNORE FOR NOW.
 Eventually needed for 2-way sync.

-## Basic Usage

-🚨 **THE MOST IMPORTANT THING** 🚨 - When you any `zendron` command make sure that you have a clean working directory.
-Meaning run `git status`, and make sure there are no untracked files or files to commit.
-This makes it very easy to revert modifications made by `zendron` while we still work out the kinks.

-There are 1 command, and two optionall flags.

-- `zendron`
-  - This command should only be run in the root directory of the workspace.
-  - This command imports notes according to a defined [config.yaml](https://github.com/Mjvolk3/Zendron/raw/main/conf/config.yaml).
-Once the command is run the first time the user needs to modify their configuration `./conf/zendron/config.yaml`.
-All required configs are marked with a comment `# STARTER CONFIG` upon initialization.
-  - Notes are imported with a `## Time Created` heading.
-This allows for stable reference from other notes, within the note vault.
-We autogenerate a `*.comments.md` that should be used for taking any additional notes within Dendron.
-Additional notes taken within the meta data file (`notes/zendron.import.<paper-title>.md`), or the `*.annotations.md` will be overwritten after running `zendron -rm` or `zendron -nc`.
-All files downstream of `.import` except `*.comments.md` should be treated as read only.
-  - Upon import, notes and tags are left as stubs.
-To create these notes run `> Dendron: Doctor` then `createMissingLinkedNotes`.
-It is best practice to correct tag warnings before doing this.
-We warn on malformed tag imports.
-  - After running this command it is best to run `Dendron: Reload Index` from the command palette.
-- `zendron -rm` or `zendron -remove`
-  - ⚠️ This command removes imported notes and associated links.
-This command works by removing all notes downstream to `dendron_limb`, except for `comments.md`.
-There is some difficulty removing other files created because these are separate from the `dendron_limb`.
-These files include `user.*.md`, which comes from bibtex keys, and `tags.*.md` which come from metadata and annotation tags.
-For now, we don't remove tags, but we do remove bibex keys (`<user.bibtex_key>.md`).
-  - ⚠️I have to say it again, don't put other notes downstream of the zendron limb.
-They will be deleted.
-The only protected files are `"*.comments.md"`
-- `zendron -nc` or `zendron --no-cache`
-  - This is zendron sync without caching.
-This good to run if you interrupted your import for some reason and need a fresh clean import.
-If your zendron notes are misbehaving try this command.
-It will be slower since there is no caching.
-  - After running this command it is best to run `Dendron: Reload Index` from the command palette.
-- Dendron Pod
-  - A Dendron Pod is used for import according to `pod_path` in the `config.yaml`.
-This dir structure is normally deleted to allow for future importing.
-If you see it, something is wrong.
-Create an issue on GitHub, or delete the dir and retry the steps above.

 ## Miscellaneous

 - The `zendron_cache` is used for remove of `<user.bibtex_key>.md`.
 If it is deleted and you run remove, the `<user.bibtex_key>.md` will not be removed.
 In this case you can run `zendron` again, then run the `zendron remove=true` again.